Just Stop Oil activists block two M25 petrol stations at rush hour

 ‘We’re the last generation that can actually do something,’ said one activist

-A group of young Just Stop Oil activists blocked a petrol forecourt on the M25 Friday as part of a coordinated action around the motorway.
+A group of young Just Stop Oil activists blocked a petrol forecourt on the M25, spraying orange paint and cracking the meter displays on pumps as part of a coordinated action around the motorway.

-The group of 15 activists, all but one under the age of 24, said they had come to the Clacket Lane service station because they were the last generation able to act to save the planet.
+The group of 15 activists, all but one under the age of 24, said they had come to the Clacket Lane service station on the Kent-Surrey border because they were the last generation able to act to save the planet.

 A forecourt was also blocked by Just Stop Oil at Cobham Services on the M25.

-Around 7 a.m. as the sun was rising over the M25 and commuters were starting their days, several activists stuck themselves to the concrete at the entrance and exists of the forecout, whilst others sprayed orange paint over the pump meters and the names of the different types of fuel.
+Around 7 a.m. as the sun was rising over the motorway and commuters were starting their days, several activists stuck themselves with superglue to the concrete at the entrance and exists of the forecout, whilst others sprayed orange paint over the pump meters and the names of the different types of fuel.

 They cracked the plastic covering that protects the meters counting how much fuel consumers have used with small hammers.
 Those protesters then stuck themselves to the pumps stopping anyone from being able to fill up their cars.